 Progress reports and report cards will be issued throughout the school year.
-Students will receive 2 Progress Reports and 1 Report card each semester, every 6 weeks.
+Students will receive 2 Progress Reports and 1 Report card each semester; with 6 week grading periods.
 Refer to the Academic calendar for release dates of both Progress and report cards.
-A parent/guardian's signature is required before report cards jackets are returned to the child's homeroom teacher.
+A parent/guardian's signature is required before report cards jackets are returned to the child's homeroom teacher and on Appendix B Forms as issued.

 Graded assignments may be sent home weekly.
-Parents/guardians are asked to examine, sign and return the papers to the child's teacher(s) the following day.
+Parents/guardians are asked to examine, sign and return the papers to the child's teacher(s) the following day, provided the teacher requests such.
 Parents should contact the child's teacher or the School Office immediately if questions or concerns should arise.
+Teachers and parents should make every effort to communicate with one another regarding grades before involving administrators.
 Guidelines and policies from the IHA-R policy will be followed and enforced.